 Polecats

 Polecats are not actually their own group or subfamily scientifically speaking, but these species were given their own page because they resemble each other in several ways.
 The polecats classified in the genus Mustela should technically be included with their fellow members on the Old World Weasels page, but at the same time belong together because they are genetically closer than the others, with the majority of them being able to interbreed.
-The ferret is also a type of polecat, but is the domesticated form of the European polecat (Mustela putorius) and the only true domesticated mustelid.
+The ferret is also a type of polecat, but is the domesticated form of the European polecat (Mustela putorius) and the only domesticated mustelid not commercially bred for their fur.
 As a result, the ferret was given its own page.

-Due to their heavier and bulkier build, polecats are typically less adept at climbing than the smaller weasels, and are more equipped for digging and terrestrial activities.
+Polecats are typically less adept at climbing than the smaller weasels and are more equipped for digging and terrestrial activities.
 Most polecats have shaggy fur that grows thicker in the winter but does not change white in colour.
-Most also have dark to light facial masks, supporting that not all polecats or weasels with masks are ferrets.
+Most also have dark to light facial masks, supporting that not all weasels with masks are ferrets.

 Efficiency underground